Year 4 pupil: "I love music because it makes me feel free."

-At Hill Top the intention is that children gain a firm understanding of what music is through listening, singing, playing, evaluating, analysing, and composing across a wide variety of historical periods, styles, traditions, and musical genres.
+At Hill Top Primary Academy, the intention is that our Music Curriculum will inspire self-expression, creativity and encourage our children on their musical journeys to last a lifetime.
+We aim to create children who are well-rounded musicians, as they will gain a firm understanding of what music is through listening, singing, playing, evaluating and composing across a wide range of periods, traditions and cultures.
 Our objective is to develop a curiosity for the subject, as well as an understanding and acceptance of the validity and importance of all types of music, and an unbiased respect for the role that music may wish to be expressed in any person’s life.
-We are committed to ensuring children understand the value and importance of music in the wider community, and are able to use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.
+Our children will be taught music in a way that ensures progression of skills, meets the National Curriculum objectives and follows a sequence to build on previous learning.
+We are committed to ensuring children understand the value and importance of music in the wider community, so that they will consider a career in music in their future lives.

 At Hill Top Primary Academy, we follow a broad and balanced Music Curriculum that builds on previous learning and provides both support and challenge for learners.
 We follow the Kapow Music Scheme that ensures progression of skills and covers all aspects of the Music Curriculum.
 The Kapow Primary scheme follows the spiral curriculum model where previous skills and knowledge are returned to and built upon.
 Children progress in terms of tackling more complex tasks and doing more simple tasks better, as well as developing understanding and knowledge of the history of music, staff, and other musical notations.
 They will also learn about the interrelated dimensions of music.
 The scheme is supplemented with Sparkyard and SingUp, both musically accredited websites.

 CPD is provided for staff to ensure a high-quality curriculum is being delivered.

 Music teaching begins in Early Years, where children are exposed to music in continuous provision and the fundamental basics are built upon each year.